Chaviolas

 Chaviolas is an island in Lake Sils, located in the canton of Graubünden.
-It is the largest islands in Lake Sils, the second largest being located 100 m west.
+It is the largest island in Lake Sils, the second largest being located 100 m west.
 The island has a maximum length of 120 m and a maximum width of 55 m and includes a 40 m triangular bay on its northern side.
 Its highest point is 1,809 m above sea level or 12 m above lake level (1,797 m), making it among the highest islands in Switzerland and in the Alps.
 Its surface is entirely wooded.
 The island lies in the bay south of the peninsula of Chastè, about 200 m from the shore.

 Politically the island belongs to the municipality of Sils im Engadin/Segl in the district of Maloja.